 The Power of Perspective

-It’s interesting to see the shift in people’s perspective about Harambe, the tragic gorilla recently shot dead at Cincinnati Zoo.
+It was interesting to see the shift in people’s perspective about Harambe, the tragic gorilla shot dead at Cincinnati Zoo.
 Many of those who were recently outraged at the killing of the “gentle beast” are now posting accurate information about how dangerous (though not necessarily malicious) these huge animals are.
-It is tragic, however reflecting on the facts and not responding emotionally, based upon opinion, has resulted in people sharing their new found information and thoughts.
+It is tragic.
+However reflecting on the facts and not responding emotionally, based upon opinion, has resulted in people sharing their newfound information and thoughts.

 Having gained a new perspective, they feel different about the news.
 Many people have likely fallen out with friends and family over this debate as some will have felt the killing was justified and those believing it unwarranted (until gaining new insight) are perhaps apologising for the way they expressed their impassioned opinion.